Support for estranged students

 Support once you're here

-Sarah is our Student Life Manager and will be your named point of contact throughout your time at the university.
-Sarah will support you by:
+Tracy is one of our Student Life Advisers and will be your named point of contact throughout your time at the university.
+Tracy will support you by:

 - Arranging to meet with you within your first few weeks at Bradford to answer any of your questions and to produce a bespoke support plan.